 Figure 14: Initial view of containers when a route is selected

-When the start route button is pressed, the application will consume the Google Directions API to find the fastest way to arrive from the current location of the driver to the first container in the route using real-time traffic information.
+When the start route button is pressed, the application will consume the Google Directions API to find the fastest way to arrive from the driver´s current location to the first container in the route using real-time traffic information.
 When the first container is reached and served, the next container button is enabled to find the path from the last visited location to the next container in the route.
 This operation is repeated for all containers in the route.
 A progress bar indicates the collection progress and it is updated every time a new container is reached.